zamartz/magento-tweak/README.md

-Ultimate Magento Admin Order Grid Addition
+Ultimate Magento Admin Order Grid
 =========

 Adds to the Admin Order Gird the following Additional Fields: